ouya/docs/controllers.md

 One of the huge advantages of the OUYA console is that gamers get to user a real controller!
 The OUYA controller has:
 - four digital buttons (O, U, Y, and A),
-- a four direction digital D-pad
+- a four direction digital pad (D-Pad)
-- two analog joysticks
+- two analog joysticks (LS, RS)
-- two digital buttons that activate when the joysticks are pushed straight down
+- two digital buttons that activate when the joysticks are pushed straight down (L3, R3)
-- two digital bumper buttons
+- two digital bumper buttons (L1, R1)
-- two analog triggers (these also act as digital buttons with a threshold of 0.5 for the analog value)
+- two analog triggers (L2, R2) Note: these also act as digital buttons with a threshold of 0.5 for the analog value
-- a touchpad, configured to behave as a mouse input
+- a touchpad, configured to behave as a mouse input (Touchpad)

 Since controller interfaces are so crucial, we've done some work to make your life easier.